sanders3/mean-web-development/README.md

 See https://www.packtpub.com/product/mean-web-development/9781783983285

-Rewritten to use express instead of connect.
+Rewritten to use express with folder structure for routes and controllers.